 Motorcycles are the epitome of being cool.
 Where did the coolness of motorcycles begin is completely debatable.
 But some turn to the classic photo of James Dean riding a motorcycle posed with a leather jacket while dragging a cigarette on the side of his mouth.
 His hair in the perfect tussled form that told you the story of a man driving at speeds that only a motorcycle can do on the high way.
 Regardless of who you are into, it is hard not to swoon at this classic 1950’s pic of James Dean.
 The first motorcycle was built in the late 1800s in Germany.
 It was labeled as a self-propelled bicycle and started as a three wheel design.
 It wouldn’t be until 70 years later did the motorcycle turn from three wheels into two.
 Motorcycles are the classic symbol of rebellion and alternative style.
 People who are riders become so involved in their purchase that many rides together in groups and the more obsessed often own more than one.

 California motorcycle accidents are increasing over the years.
 Our state is 15 out of the 50 for motorcycle fatalities.
-Some attribute this the ability lane split which allows motorcycles to drive down the middle lanes of traffic while others think the classes need to be more intense in order to get a better understanding of learning how to ride.
+Some attribute this to the ability lane split which allows motorcycles to drive down the middle lanes of traffic while others think the classes need to be more intense in order to get a better understanding of learning how to ride.
 Unfortunately, there are no real immediate answers.
 All we can do is focus on what is happening to you and your family right now.
 Riding a motorcycle is a thrill and a privilege.
 Reaching out to our motorcycle Attorneys will ensure that you get represented by someone who believes your story and your right to ride safely on the road.
 It isn’t your fault just because you are riding a riskier vehicle.
-Call (800) 602-4010 or click here start a free conversation about your options today.